-Action words are impactful verbs that help tell your professional story, and they can strengthen your resume by more specifically conveying your experience.
+Action words are impactful verbs that help tell your professional story to hiring managers, and they can strengthen your resume by more specifically conveying your experience, impact, and outcomes.

 The right words on your resume can say a lot, conveying your skills, expertise, and accomplishments.
-Not only can they help you stand out from other candidates who might use the same plain verbiage to describe their responsibilities, but they can also help you specifically express what you have to offer as a candidate and get more attention.
+Not only can they help you stand out from other candidates who use plain language to describe their responsibilities and accomplishments, but they can also help you specifically express what you have to offer as a candidate and get more attention.

 Finding the best action words to capture your unique professional story can have a big impact.
 In this article, we’ll discuss how to use action words to talk about your work and ways you can begin looking for more impactful language to bolster your resume.